 2).
 Download and install CPU Z. You will see that the RAM is in Dual Configuration.

 3).
-Go to Bios and check if the RAM is set to highest frequency and Intel XMP profile is enabled; in our case, by default, the Ram was on 2133 MHz, allowing the XMP to profile automatically raised the clock to 3200 MHz.
+Go to Bios and check if the RAM is set to the highest frequency and the Intel XMP profile is enabled; in our case, by default, the Ram was on 2133 MHz, allowing the XMP to profile automatically raised the clock to 3200 MHz.
 Make sure that you are getting the Speed you have paid for.

 So that’s all the care you need to take while installing the RAM.

 Troubleshooting Ram Install issues – If you get a beep sound while installing the RAM, it is likely that you have added the RAM to the wrong slot or you have not mounted it properly.
 Also, be careful not to push it too hard on the motherboard can cause damage to dim pins.

 Our TEST Gaming Rig Specs